scronaldo/nodejs-LaptopStore/README.md

 * copy this repo
 > git clone https://github.com/scronaldo/nodejs-LaptopStore.git

-* no need to do run npm install
-This is very basic project
+* no need to do run npm install.
+This is very basic project.

 * run nodejs in terminal
 > node